We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 Transfer Data via iTunes

 If wired and wireless transfers fail to work, then you can try using iTunes.
 It's a reliable alternative method for transferring data from your old iPhone to your new iPhone.
-You can follow the steps below to transfer data via iTunes.
+You can follow the steps below to transfer data via iTunes:

-• Choose the Back Up Now option to make a backup copy of your old iPhone data.
+• Click Back Up Now to make a backup of your old iPhone's data.
+When the backup is complete, disconnect the device from the computer.

-• Now connect the new iPhone to the computer.
+• Now, connect the new iPhone to the computer.
 Go to iTunes and click the iPhone icon.

 restore via itunes